paralab/Saena_Public/README.md

 --------------------------------------------------------------------------------------------------

+## Example

-Example: There is an example showing how to use Saena in src/main.cpp.
+There is an example showing how to use Saena in src/main.cpp.
 Most functions are explained there.

 --------------------------------------------------------------------------------------------------

+## Nektar++

 To use Saena inside Nektar++ clone this repositoy inside Nektar++/library/MultiRegions/

 --------------------------------------------------------------------------------------------------

+## Use Saena in another library

-To use Saena inside a library the following commands can be used:
+The following commands can be used to use Saena in a library:

 #include "saena.hpp"